Treasure Keepers Clinical & Service Director

-Daisy is a Specialist Psychological Assistant who is specially trained in the ‘Treasure Keepers’ model who can offer support to children and families.
+Daisy is a Chartered Counselling Psychologist who was specially trained in the ‘Treasure Keepers’ model to offer support to children and families.

 Following the birth of my two children in 2005 and 2008, I developed a particular interest in working with families.
 I began working with Treasure Keepers in 2012 which has heightened my interest in working with families with children demonstrating complex emotional and behavioural difficulties.
 My work with Treasure Keepers has inspired my doctoral research looking at the stories of adoptive fathers focusing on how they cope with the process of adoption, transitioning to parenthood including any difficulties encountered and how society respond towards adoptive families.

-I hold Trainee membership of the British Psychological Society and the Division of Counselling Psychology.
-I adhere to BPS and HCPC guidelines for Trainee Counselling Psychologists.’
+I hold membership of the British Psychological Society and the Division of Counselling Psychology.
+I adhere to BPS and HCPC guidelines for Counselling Psychologists."

 Dr Victoria Lawson

-Vicky is a HCPC registered Counselling Psychologist specially trained in the Treasure Keepers model who can offer one to one psychological support to children and young people:
+Vicky is a HCPC registered Counselling Psychologist specially trained in the Treasure Keepers model who can offer psychological support to children and young people:

 I take an integrative approach to practice and my work has a humanistic basis and is informed by training in Cognitive Behavioural Therapy (CBT) and psychodynamic concepts.
 My practice takes a specific focus on attachment theory when working with Young People and their families, as well as bringing in skills based interventions for emotional expression and regulation.
 I have experience of providing one to one therapy to diverse therapeutic groups with extensive experience within various NHS psychological services.
 Within the Kent and Medway NHS and Social Care Partnership Trust I have worked in both the Early Intervention in Psychosis Service and the Older Adult Service.
 During my training I did long term placements in Secondary Care Psychological Services, working with individuals with severe and enduring mental health problems in economically deprived areas.
 I have Primary Care experience, providing model specific short term CBT interventions and have worked on secure wards in psychiatric hospitals and in community rehabilitation settings.
 I have a special interest in Trauma and completed my Doctoral Thesis on exploring Clinicians’ approaches to working with trauma (using EMDR).”